 "Immediate family" shall be interpreted to be: father, mother, sister, brother, spouse, domestic partner, civil union partner, and child of the employee.
 If unborn child, gestational age must be 20 or more weeks.
-Also included as immediate family are mother-, father-, brother-, sister-, son-, and daughter-in-law, as well as grandchildren and/or grandparents (includes grandparents-in-law).
+Also included as immediate family are mother, father-, brother-, sister-, son-, and daughter-in-law, as well as grandchildren and/or grandparents (includes grandparents-in-law).
 Biological, adopted, foster, legal wards, step or in loco parentis relationships are considered as immediate family under this policy and for the definition of a child for purposes of the Child Bereavement Leave Act.
 "Relative outside the immediate family" shall be interpreted to be: aunt, uncle, niece, nephew, or cousin of the employee.
 Great aunt, great uncle, great niece, and great nephew are included in the definition of relative outside the immediate family.
-For purposes of application of the Bereavement Policy, relationships existing due to marriage will terminate upon the death or divorce of the relative through whom the marriage relationship exists.
+For purposes of application of the Bereavement Policy, relationships existing due to marriage relationship exists.
 Current marital status will be defined in accordance with Illinois State law.